Arctic Dead Trees Store Huge Amounts of Carbon, Study Reveals – Eye on the Arctic

 A new study published in the journal Geophysical Research Letters mapped the largest known tree deposit, covering 51 square kilometers of the Mackenzie River Delta in Nunavut.
 She also concluded that the trunks store around 3.4 million tonnes of carbon.

-“To put it into perspective, that’s about two and a half million car emissions in one year,” said Alicia Sendrowski, research engineer and director of the study done in conjunction with the State University of Colorado.
+“To put it into perspective, that’s regarding two and a half million car emissions in one year,” said Alicia Sendrowski, research engineer and director of the study done in conjunction with the State University of Colorado.

-She explains that this is a considerable amount of carbon, but admits that there is still little knowledge about what this carbon pool represents.
+She explains that this is a considerable amount of carbon, but admits that there is still little knowledge regarding what this carbon pool represents.
 “We are familiar with carbon in other forms, such as dissolved or particulate organic carbon, but not what we call ‘big carbon’, ie big wood.
 However, that is starting to change. »

 The scientific community, however, has known for decades that wood can actually move through the Arctic by floating, but they are only just beginning to quantify how much wood and how much carbon storage is at risk of being lost to climate change.